wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 ----------------

-For all of the views offered by ``ModelAdmin``, the class provides an attribute that you can override, to tell it which class you'd like to use:
+For all of the views offered by ``ModelAdmin``, the class provides an attribute that you can override in order to tell it which class you'd like to use:

 - ``index_view_class``
 - ``inspect_view_class``